Who We Are

 Kendra is a North Dakota native who grew up in the conservative Evangelical Free Church.
 In high school she was deeply involved in her local church and attended bible college to pursue full-time ministry.
 While pursuing her graduate degree in Clinical Mental Health Counseling, Kendra endured a very painful, shaming, and isolating season within her religious community.
 It was these experiences that were the catalyst for deconstructing dogmatic beliefs and reclaiming her voice, intuition, and whole self.
 It has been through Kendra’s own therapeutic journey, authentic friendships, and creative expression through music and pottery, that she has found the support needed for grief and healing.

-Kendra’s focus within the Collective is clinician training and support, literature development, resource referral, and expansion of our clinician database.
-She also offers psychotherapy through her private practice, specializing in religious trauma, spiritual abuse, and supporting those impacted by adverse religious experiences.
-To find out more, please visit www.kendrasnydertherapy.com.
+Kendra’s remains an emeritus member of our board of directors, as this organization is a legacy of her commitment and vision as a co-founder.
+She also offers psychotherapy through her private practice NobleTree Therapy in St. Paul, MN, specializing in religious trauma, spiritual abuse, and supporting those impacted by adverse religious experiences.
+To find out more, please visit nobletreetherapy.com.

 Kendra Snyder (Left) and Kayla Felten (Right)